Boca Juniors: Rivalries

-Boca Juniors has a long-standing, heated rivalry with River Plate known as the Superclásico, known worldwide as one of world football's fiercest and most important rivalries in Argentina and the world.
+Boca Juniors maintains a long-standing rivalry with River Plate, known as the Superclásico.
+It is widely regarded as one of the most intense and significant rivalries in world & association football, being within Argentina and internationally.

 The Superclásico is mostly noted for the fan passion, simultaneous jumping of the fans and fan songs (often based on popular Argentine rock band tunes) against their rivals, games have occasionally been marred by riots between the hardest supporters of both sides or against the police.

 Out of their 338 previous meetings, Boca have won 126, River have won 107 and there have been 105 draws.
 Boca Juniors and River Plate have played 259 official games all time against each other, with Boca winning 91, River winning 85 and 83 draws.

 The intensity of the rivalry has not stopped players from playing for both clubs, most notably José Manuel Moreno, Hugo Orlando Gatti, Alberto Tarantini, Oscar Ruggeri, Julio Olarticoechea, Carlos Tapia, Gabriel Batistuta and Claudio Caniggia.

 The English newspaper The Observer put the Superclásico (played at La Bombonera) at the top of their list of "50 sporting things you must do before you die".